Elements of Punt Design

 Register your Junior Builder by filling out our registration form.Learn More

-Why just observe, when you can create?
-In our five day workshop you will learn to build a traditional wooden boat through hands-on training and personalized instruction from our resident boat builder and master story teller.
-Spend five nights at a local B&B and let the ocean sing you to sleep as you breathe our crisp clean air after an enriching day in our sea side boat shed.
-This package includes full breakfasts and boxed lunches.
+Why just observe when you can create?
+In our five-day workshop you will learn to build a traditional wooden dory through hands-on training and personalized instruction from our resident boat builder and master storyteller.
+Spend five nights at a local bed and breakfast (Mallamoore House or SeaGlass B&B) and let the ocean sing you to sleep after an enriching day in our seaside boat shed.
+This package includes workshop registration, five (5) nights accommodation, daily breakfast and boxed lunches for one person.
+Add accommodations and breakfast for a second person for $25/night.